2021 Nandigram Assembly election

+An Assembly election for the Nandigram Vidhan Sabha constituency in the Indian state of West Bengal was held on 1 April 2021, as part of the 2021 West Bengal Legislative Assembly election for 292 constituencies out of the 294 constituencies.
+On 2 May, the results were announced, and Suvendu Adhikari defeated Mamata Banerjee by 1956 votes.

 Background

 Electoral system

 Outlined in Article 168 of the Constitution of India, the West Bengal Legislative Assembly is the only house of the unicameral legislature of West Bengal and not a permanent body and subject to dissolution.
 The tenure of the Legislative Assembly is five years from the date appointed for its first sitting unless dissolved sooner.
 Members of the Legislative Assembly are directly elected by the people.
 The tenure of current West Bengal Legislative Assembly is scheduled to end on 30 May 2021.

-Political developments

 In the 2019 general elections AITC won 22 and the BJP won 18 of the 42 Lok Sabha seats in West Bengal.
 Bagging 40 percent of the vote share, an increase from the previous time and in by-elections from 2016 to 2021, BJP had also increased their seats in the legislative assembly by 31 as of 2021 through defections from TMC, Congress and Left leaders.
 According to various political analysts, the shifting of left and other opposition voters towards the BJP caused the meteoric rise in BJP's vote share.

 Some Left cadres went to the house of the locals and had reportedly said "This time Rama (indicating BJP as 'Jay Shree Rām' is the slogan used by the Saffron Party), next time Left."
 (Later on Mamata Banerjee said "CPM's harmads are all in BJP now.
 On the day of polling in Nandigram Suvendu said to mediapersons "All of them (pointing to his companions who were shouting 'Jay Shree Rām') are old Leftists.
 This Amdabad region is a stronghold of the Leftists.
 They are all with me.")